cloudil/cloudapi/README.md

 You can access Yandex.Cloud by using REST or GRPC API.

-Yandex.Cloud API uses Protocol Buffers to define API interfaces and data structures.
-These definitions are used for both REST and GRPC versions of the Yandex.Cloud API.
+Nebius.Cloud API uses Protocol Buffers to define API interfaces and data structures.
+These definitions are used for both REST and GRPC versions of the Nebius.Cloud API.

 ## Repository structure